 Dr. Matthew Weldon is an Assistant Professor in the Department of Orthopedic Surgery at McGovern Medical School at UTHealth Houston.

 Dr. Weldon specializes in Sports Medicine with an emphasis on arthroscopic and minimally invasive surgery of the shoulder, elbow, knee, and ankle.
 Through his training, Dr. Weldon has gained expertise in the latest and most advanced techniques for minimally invasive surgery and reconstructive treatments, as well as nonsurgical management and rehabilitation.
 Dr. Weldon has a special interest in joint preservation, focusing on limb alignment and correction.
 Additionally, he also performs joint replacement, encompassing the entire spectrum of joint disease.

-Dr. Weldon is a member of the American Academy of Orthopedic Surgeons (AAOS) and the American Orthopedic Society for Sports Medicine (AOSSM).
+Dr. Weldon is ABOS Board Certified and a Fellow of the American Academy of Orthopedic Surgeons (AAOS) and the American Orthopedic Society for Sports Medicine (AOSSM).
 He has extensive hands-on experience in sports medicine treating high school, collegiate, professional, and recreational athletes.
-He is currently the team physician for the Houston Dash and has worked with the Houston Texans, Houston Rockets, Houston Astros, Houston Dynamo, and the athletic teams at the University of Houston.
-Dr. Weldon is also currently the team physician for both North Shore High school in Houston, Texas and Bridgeland High School in Cypress, Texas and he participates in the care of many athletes at other local high schools as well.
+He has worked with the Houston Texans, Houston Rockets, Houston Astros, Houston Dynamo, Houston Dash, Houston Roughnecks, and the athletic teams at the University of Houston.
+Dr. Weldon is also currently the team physician for Bridgeland High School in Cypress, Texas and he participates in the care of many athletes at other local high schools as well.

 - Undergraduate Degree

 - Trinity University, San Antonio, TX